Hivebound/pair-programming-test/README.md

 # Hivebound Pair-programming Test

 This is the Hivebound pair-programming test.
-The goal of this is to primarily see what it would be like for us to work together, as we are a highly collaborative team.
+The goal of this is to see what it would be like for us to work together, as we are a highly collaborative team.

 To run the code, please use the following command: